remix-run/react-router/docs/explanation/race-conditions.md

 Like the browser, interrupted navigations with links and form submissions will cancel in flight data requests and immediately process the new event.

 Fetchers are a bit more nuanced since they are not singleton events like navigation.
-Fetchers can't interrupt a other fetcher instances, but they can interrupt themselves and the behavior is the same as everything else: cancel the interrupted request and immediately process the new one.
+Fetchers can't interrupt other fetcher instances, but they can interrupt themselves and the behavior is the same as everything else: cancel the interrupted request and immediately process the new one.

-Fetchers do, however, interact with each when it comes to revalidation.
+Fetchers do, however, interact with each other when it comes to revalidation.
 After a fetcher's action request returns to the browser, a revalidation for all page data is sent.
 This means multiple revalidation requests can be in-flight at the same time.
 React Router will commit all "fresh" revalidation responses and cancel any stale requests.
 A stale request is any request that started _earlier_ than one that has returned.

 This management of the network prevents the most common UI bugs caused by network race conditions.